kalgynirae/lumeh.org/pages/wiki/linux/bash-configuration.md

 In older versions of Bash (I’m not sure how old), setting at least one of these variables to a negative value caused problems.
-I suggest checking `man bash` on your system to ensure that your version explicitly supports such values (search for the phrase “*values less than zero*”).
+I suggest checking `man bash` on your system to ensure that your version explicitly supports such values (search for the phrase “*values less than zero*” and verify that it appears for both variables).

 If you don’t want to make these values unbounded, I suggest setting `HISTFILESIZE` to 500,000.
-Based on my personal experience, that should be enough to store several years of history even for a heavy terminal user.
+Based on my personal experience, that should be enough to keep many years of history even with very heavy terminal use.

 ## Readline